-In the course of the aircraft’s life, maintenance is required, and when costs become too high, it is retired from flight.
-It’s at this point that the technicians take over, removing parts such as landing gear, hydraulics, and even dropping engines to use their parts for repurposing.
+In the course of the aircraft’s life, maintenance is required.
+And when costs become too high, it is retired from flight.
+It’s at this point that the technicians take over,.
+They are removing parts such as landing gear, hydraulics, and even dropping engines to use such aircraft parts for repurposing.
 Even after the engine has run its course, there is still some life left in it!

 The aviation industry historically has not paid much attention to circular dismantling and recycling.
-Until recently, aircraft recycling was almost nonexistent, polluting, and the majority of aircraft were rusting and decaying in aircraft graveyards.
-Furthermore, it was considered to be more economically attractive to just dump aircraft in these graveyards, rather than to invest in their meticulous dismantling and recycling.
+Until recently, aircraft recycling was almost nonexistent, polluting, and the majority of aircraft were rusting and decaying in plane graveyards.
+Furthermore, it was considered to be more economically attractive to just dump aircraft in these graveyards.
+Just like that, and not to invest in their meticulous dismantling and recycling.

 However, in the last decade, aviation industries have begun leveraging the enormous economic and environmental benefits of dismantling and recycling aircraft and their parts, such as the airframe, fuselage, and engines.
 Although there are still gaps in the recycling and dismantling approaches among sectors – e.g. aircraft are still not designed with disassembly in mind, there is no uniform EU decommissioning regulation – the entire value chain is aligned with circular economy principles.

 When a plane has reached the end of its lifecycle, its owner usually first considers the trade-off between direct resale and dismantling & recycling.
-Aircraft owners will also categorize aircraft parts according to whether they can be reused or not.
-The parts are then subsequently reused or dismantled and recycled.
-Raw materials and dismantled parts remain the property of the original aircraft owner.
+Plane owners will also categorize parts according to whether they can be reused or not.
+Such components are then subsequently reused or dismantled and recycled.
+Raw materials and dismantled parts remain the property of the original owner.

 Specialized aircraft end-of-life companies also store reusable spare parts for aircraft owners, maintaining them as necessary.
 Depending on the owner’s request, these specialized companies can also act as brokers to maximize revenue from recovered parts.